yuxianxu/rentAcar-landing-page-typescript-tailwind/README.md

 # rentAcar

-RentAcar is a responsive landing page sample created by typescript and tailwind css.
+RentAcar is a responsive landing page sample, which was created by typescript and tailwind css.

 ## Live Demo